matthewfieger/matthewfieger.github.io/_posts/2014-06-27-nesting_data_for_d3.markdown

 So, how do we nest data of arbitrary depth?
 Someone pointed me towards a function called [burrow.js](https://gist.github.com/syntagmatic/4076122#file_burrow.js) that does exactly that.

-In my case, I am nesting data for something similar to [D3's Zoomable Treemap Example](http://bost.ocks.org/mike/treemap/) so I ended up modifying it slightly to fit that case.
+In my case, I am nesting data for something similar to [D3's Zoomable Treemap Example](http://bost.ocks.org/mike/treemap/) so I ended up modifying it slightly to fit that case and renaming it to `Underscore.burrow`.

 {% highlight javascript %}
 	// nest data based on nodes of arbitrary depth